JoeyThompson10/OwlBooks/README.md

 ## Components

-OwlBooks is structured with a focus on modularity and clarity.
-Below are the main components organized by folder:

 - **App.js**:
   - App.js sets up the main React component with routing configuration.
   - Uses React Router for navigation between different components and pages.